CTC (TV station): The News Hour Returns

 On Monday 19 September 1988 CTC's new one-hour Eyewitness News bulletin went to air at 6pm – just in time to cover day two of the Seoul Olympics.
 The relaunched newscast was hosted by veteran ABC newscaster Geoff Hiscock and TV8's Christine Kininmonth alongside weather presenter Mike Larkan and sports presenter Greg Robson.
 The team would steer CTC through the impending launch of two rival commercial stations which would see the viewing audience split into three within six months.
 A new set was constructed at the CTC studios in Watson in the same style as other Network Ten stations.
 During construction the news had been temporarily broadcast from Black Mountain Tower.

-By March 1989 the bulletin had been re-branded Ten News and CTC was a fully fledged Network Ten station in time for the arrival of Prime and WIN in Canberra and ready to take on those rivals in the Illawarra.
+By December 1988 the bulletin had been re-branded Ten News and CTC was a fully fledged Network Ten station in time for the arrival of Prime and WIN in Canberra and ready to take on those rivals in the Illawarra.
 Similar to the structure of CTC's Nine News today, the bulletin had a local opt-out window for the Illawarra, where stories produced from CTC's Wollongong base would be inserted.
 This format lasted barely nine months, with the Wollongong news crew retrenched in December 1989 following the September takeover of CTC by Charles Curran.
 Riverina and Central West viewers had only just begun to receive CTC and a local news presence was never established.

 The station's commitment to metropolitan quality news in Canberra saw CTC defy other Network Ten affiliates in Australia, maintaining a number one position in the ratings for three years after Prime and WIN commenced broadcasting in that city.
 The one-hour locally produced bulletin would remain on screens almost unchanged for 13 years.

-In 1991 the news bulletin was re-branded Capital Eyewitness News, following CTC's name change back to Capital Television.